Mountain Party

-The Mountain Party is a political party in West Virginia, affiliated with the Green Party of the United States.
+The Mountain Party, also known as the West Virginia Green Party and the West Virginia Workers’ Party, is a political party in West Virginia affiliated with the Green Party of the United States.

 It is a progressive and environmentalist party whose party platform primarily focuses on "Grassroots Democracy", "Social Justice & Equal Opportunity", "Ecological Wisdom" and "Non-Violence".

 History

-The Mountain Party was created largely in response to the conservative tilt of the West Virginia Democratic Party, and was thus born out of Denise Giardina's gubernatorial campaign in 2000.
+The Mountain Party was created largely in response to the conservative tilt of the West Virginia Democratic Party, and was born out of Denise Giardina's gubernatorial campaign in 2000.

-Today, the party is chaired by Denise Binion.
+Today, the party is chaired by Dylan Parsons.

 Prominent campaigns

 In 2016, the party ran former state senator Charlotte Pritt for Governor of West Virginia.
 This led to growth for the party.
 She received nearly 6% of the vote, the highest ever for a Mountain Party gubernatorial candidate.

-In 2018, House of Delegates candidate Elliot Pritt was endorsed by the Charleston Gazette.
+In 2018, the Mountain Party elected Betsy Orndoff-Sayers as Mayor of Wardensville winning 55.7% of the vote and was re-elected without a challenger in 2022.

-In 2022, House of Delegates candidate Dylan Parsons was endorsed by two members of the Morgantown City Council, several former Democratic nominees, and the organization WV Can't Wait.
+In 2022, House of Delegates candidate Dylan Parsons was endorsed by two members of the Morgantown City Council, former Democratic nominees for Congress Mike Manypenny and Sue Thorn, Conservation District Supervisor and Executive Director of the West Virginia Farmers Market Association Holly Morgan, and the organization WV Can't Wait.

+In 2024, Wardensville mayor Betsy Orndoff-Sayers sought election to the West Virginia Senate.
+Orndoff-Sayers received the endorsement of Planned Parenthood Votes South Atlantic, WV Can’t Wait, and former Democratic candidate for U.S. Senate Zachary Shrewsbury.

+Platform

+The current Mountain Party platform was formally adopted on February 27, 2021, and can be found in its entirety on the party website.

+Democratic system

+The Mountain Party seeks to allow initiative and referendum processes in West Virginia, which the state does not currently provide, and to allow public employees to run for office.
+The party also supports the creation of citizen assemblies as a means to open legislative participation to all constituents.

+The Mountain Party also seeks to allow recall elections at every level of government, ban corporate donations to candidates, enable non-citizen, permanent residents to vote in municipal elections, enact ranked-choice voting, and require all employers to allow workers paid time off to vote.

+The Mountain Party opposes legislation that wields penalties against supporters of the Boycott, Divestment, and Sanctions movement.